ircdocs/modern-irc/index.md

 # Client-to-Server Protocol Structure

 While a client is connected to a server, they send a stream of bytes to each other.
-This stream contains messages separated by `CR` `('\r', 0x13)` and `LF` `('\n', 0x10)`, and encoded using [UTF-8 or some other text encoding](#character-encoding) described below.
+This stream contains messages separated by `CR` `('\r', 0x13)` and `LF` `('\n', 0x10)`.
 These messages may be sent at any time from either side, and may generate zero or more reply messages.

 Software SHOULD use the [UTF-8](http://tools.ietf.org/html/rfc3629) character encoding to encode and decode messages, with fallbacks as described in the [Character Encodings](#character-encodings) implementation considerations appendix.